7 THINGS YOU SHOULD DO ON SUNDAY FOR A PRODUCTIVE WEEK AHEAD

 Then you know that even if the rest of the week is busy, you’ve still been able to get some family time in on the Sunday.

-You know I’m a great advocate of the benefits of self care for busy Mums and I firmly believe that we need to look after ourselves, so we can carry on looking after others.
+You know I’m a great advocate of the benefits of self care for busy people and I firmly believe that we need to look after ourselves, so we can carry on looking after others and do everything that we need to do.

 Dedicate a bit of time on Sunday to doing something for you.